Applied Exercise for Health - Kerry Campus

 Entry requirements

-Be eligible for registration on the Register of Exercise Professionals (REPs) in Ireland for the following awards:
+- Be eligible for registration on the Register of Exercise Professionals (REPs) in Ireland for the following awards *:

-• Sufficient conversational and written English language skills - an IELTS requirement of 6.5;
+- Sufficient conversational and written English language skills - an IELTS requirement of 6.5.

 Duration

-It is intended to deliver this Master of Science (taught mode) programme as a full-time programme over two days per week for two semesters and with occasional group seminars.
+It is intended to deliver this Master of Science (taught mode) programme as a full-time programme over two days per week for two semesters and with occasional group seminars/workshops.
 The third semester is entirely taken up with a major research project.
 Where sufficient applicants wish to pursue the programme in part-time mode, then learners may take half of the modules each semester (equating to approximately one day per week for four semesters) and then undertake the research project after all taught modules have been completed.

 More details